Create Your Own Arduino-based designs with Arduino Books

 - Explanations of techniques and references to handy resources for ubiquitous computing projects

 Supplementary material includes a circuit schematic reference, introductions to a range of electronic engineering principles also general hints & tips.
 These combine with the projects themselves to make Practical Arduino: Cool Projects for Open Source Hardware an invaluable reference for Arduino book users of all levels.
-You’ll learn a wide variety of techniques that can be applied to your own projects.
+You’ll learn a wide variety of techniques that you can apply to your own projects.

 Buy Book From Amazon – https://www.amazon.com/Practical-Arduino-Projects-Hardware-Technology/dp/1430224770